 I’ve been a fan ever since, so whenever a reference to the Ewoks, a quote by Yoda or a light saber duel pops up somewhere, I get all excited.
 But there’s actually a lot to learn from Star Wars about the real world!
-In this book, Cass Sunstein draws a lot of connections between the Star Wars galaxy and our own.
+In The World According To Star Wars, Cass Sunstein draws a lot of connections between the Star Wars galaxy and our own.

 Here are my 3 favorite ones:

 - George Lucas didn’t know what he was creating in advance.

 - All creative work is subject to luck and timing, both of which are hard to manufacture.

 - Star Wars is about the price of freedom.

 Ready to learn from one of the biggest legends in entertainment history?
 For the love of Star Wars, let’s go!

 Lesson 1: There is no such thing as creative foresight, where creators know everything about their world in advance.